-- Because of the prompting ‘Enter your name’ and the ‘Submit’ button
+- Because of the prompt ‘Enter your name’ and the ‘Submit’ button

 Important to know:

-- Ranorex identifies the type of the UI-element on a best-guess method and maps it to a set of specific roles and capabilities
+- Ranorex Studio identifies the type of the UI element on a best-guess method and maps it to a set of specific roles and capabilities.

-- On the other hand, Ranorex creates a specific and unique identifier for every repository item.
-This identifier reflects the position of the UI-element within the GUI and is known as RanoreXPath
+- Ranorex Studio assigns a unique identifier to every repository item.
+This identifier is called an item’s RanoreXPath and reflects the position of the referenced UI element in the GUI structure.

-- Examples for UI-elements to be contained within this element are the Exit button, the main menu, or the copyright text label
+- Examples for UI elements contained in this tree are the Exit button, the main menu, or the copyright text label.

-- This element contains all UI-elements present in this tab register
+- This UI element contains all other elements present in this tab.

-- This UI-element represents the text input field for the name
+- The text input field for changing the name that’s displayed in the welcome message.